-The noncertification option is de-

-signed primarily for graduates of technical programs in technical institutes and community junior colleges.
+The noncertification option is designed primarily for graduates of technical programs in technical institutes and community junior colleges.
 Qualified students from preprofessional programs can be accepted with advanced standing.
 In addition, students desiring to prepare for careers in technical education may enter the program directly from high school and complete their technical major requirements at OSU.

 CTED Certification Option.
-Candidates selecting this option are prepared to serve as teachers, supervisors and coordinators for career and technical education programs.
-Plans of study leading to the bachelor's degree are offered for those wishing to qualify for teaching under the approved state plan for vocational education.
-Candidates completing this option are qualified to teach in vocational departments of high schools and area career and technology centers.
+Candidates selecting this option are prepared to serve as teachers, or in other related professional roles for career and technical education programs.
+Plans of study leading to the bachelor's degree are offered for those wishing to qualify for teaching under the approved state plan for career and technical education.
+Candidates completing this option are qualified to teach in career and technical departments of high schools and area career and technology centers.

-The certification options include business information technology, marketing health occupations, technology education and area specializations selected from but not limited to the trade and industrial fields of air conditioning heating and refrigeration, automotive technology, aviation technology, building and grounds maintenance, carpentry, commercial art, commercial photography, computer repair technology, cosmetology, diesel engine technology, drafting, electronics, laboratory technology, law enforcement training, machining, masonry, printing, plumbing, telecommunications, and welding technology.
-The specific field is determined by the specialization proficiency and teaching aspirations of the student.
+The certification options include business information technology, marketing education, health occupations education, technology education, and technical and industrial education.
+The specializations in technical and industrial education are selected from but not limited to the trade and industrial fields of air conditioning heating and refrigeration, automotive technology, aviation technology, building and grounds maintenance, carpentry, commercial art, commercial photography, computer repair technology, cosmetology, diesel engine technology, drafting, electronics, laboratory technology, law enforcement training, machining, masonry, printing, plumbing, telecommunications, and welding technology.
+For the technical and industrial option, specific field is determined by the specialization proficiency and teaching aspirations of the student.
 Since specialization competency normally is required for admission, students are accepted into this option by consent of the program faculty.
 The required specialization competency may be acquired by completing a career and technology program in an approved high school, area vocational school, technical college, community junior college, by apprenticeship training, by actual experience in the field of specialization, or a combination of these.
 See the section "Professional Education Unit" for details regarding state certification requirements and procedures.

-Graduate Programs

-Professor and Graduate Coordinator Kathryn Castle, Ed.D.
+Graduate Programs Professor and Graduate Coordinator Kathryn Castle, Ed.D.

 The School offers graduate degree programs at the master's and doctoral levels.
 While specialization is required, maximum program flexibility enables students to meet individual goals.
-Programs are designed to prepare persons to enter public or private elementary and secondary schools as curriculum directors, department heads, reading specialists and instructional team leaders.
+Programs are designed to prepare persons to enter public or private elementary and secondary schools as curriculum directors, department heads, reading specialists and instructional team leaders or enter other educational institutions and community agencies as educational leaders.
 Doctoral programs provide preparation for university teaching and research, as well as for K-12 roles, such as curriculum administrators.